Kasja enjoys learning new ways to style her hair and shares her tutorials with others.

-The Youtube tutorial provided above provides a detailed example of the hair tutorial.
-This tutorial is from popular Youtuber Andreaschoice and was how I first learned to curl my hair this way.
+The YouTube tutorial provided above provides a detailed example of the hair tutorial and was how I first learned to curl my hair this way.

 Please note that in this tutorial, the technique is applied to dry hair.

 May be difficult to perform for those with very short hair

-Depending on the thickness of your hair, a large amount of bobby pins may be required.
-This can cause discomfort with some individuals, especially when trying to sleep on the curls at night.
+Depending on the thickness of your hair, a large number of bobby pins may be required.
+This can cause discomfort for some individuals, especially when trying to sleep on the curls at night.

 If bobby pins are not secured properly, curls can unravel or become extremely loose.